Blackmoon Trading 6.1% Lower Over Last Week (BMC)

-Blackmoon (CURRENCY:BMC) traded 9.3% higher against the dollar during the twenty-four hour period ending at 0:00 AM ET on December 22nd.
-Blackmoon has a total market capitalization of $2.55 million and approximately $757.00 worth of Blackmoon was traded on exchanges in the last day.
-One Blackmoon coin can currently be purchased for $0.0472 or 0.00000075 BTC on popular cryptocurrency exchanges.
-In the last week, Blackmoon has traded 6.1% lower against the dollar.
+Blackmoon (CURRENCY:BMC) traded 9.3% higher against the dollar during the one day period ending at 22:00 PM Eastern on December 23rd.
+One Blackmoon coin can currently be purchased for approximately $0.0472 or 0.00000075 BTC on cryptocurrency exchanges.
+Blackmoon has a total market cap of $2.55 million and $757.00 worth of Blackmoon was traded on exchanges in the last 24 hours.
+Over the last week, Blackmoon has traded 6.1% lower against the dollar.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.